ngntrgduc/Dictionary-Look-Up/README.md

 3.
    - Make the extension more visible by `Pin` (Chrome) / `Show in toolbar` (Edge).
    - Create a shortcut to toggle the extension easier in `Keyboard shortcuts` (I use `Alt + O`).
-   - If you want to change dictionary, use `Tab` key and arrow keys to change and `Shift + Tab` to go back to the search box.
+   - If you want to change dictionary, use `Tab` key and arrow keys to change and use `Tab` again to go back to the search box.
    - If you want to change default dictionary to Oxford, go to the source code folder and change order of option in [index.html](https://github.com/ngntrgduc/Dictionary-Look-Up/blob/master/index.html).

 4. Enjoy your brand new look up process ✨.